Green Hell (video game): Reception

-The title was well received by critics.
+The title was well-received by critics.
 On Metacritic it holds an approval rating of 78/100, based on 13 reviews.

-On 24 June 2020, Creepy Jar announced that the game sold over 1 million copies.
+Creepy Jar announced that the game sold over 1 million copies by June 2020 and 3.5 million copies by July 2022.

+By October 2023, the game had sold 5 million copies.

+In June 2024, Creepy Jar announced that 6 million copies across all platforms had been sold.

 Nominations

 The game was nominated for Central & Eastern European Game Awards 2019 in the categories Best Game and Best Design.